davidrgreen/DRG-RPG/README.md

 # DRG RPG #

-DRG RPG allows you to easily setup a RPG using WordPress.
+DRG RPG (David R Green Role-Playing Game) allows you to easily setup a RPG using WordPress.
 Explore a world (fantasy, science fiction, or whatever you want), fight enemies, join guilds, earn achievements, and more.

 It began as (and still is) the testing/demonstrating of my PHP and JS skills to get a full-time job and stop freelancing.
 If you have any job openings for front or back end developers, please [visit my personal site](http://davidrg.com).